Neural interval-censored survival regression with feature selection: Introduction

 \section{Introduction}

+In recent decades, interval-censored data modeling has been a subject of intense research from methodological, theoretical, and applied perspectives \citep{van1993hellinger,huang,bio,kosorok}.
+Interval-censoring arises from data collection mechanisms that prevent the target event of a system from being observed directly because it is only known to lie within an observed interval.
+The boundary elements of these intervals belong to a sequence of examination times or check-ups.
+This type of data is commonly encountered in various fields including medicine, engineering, and social sciences; requiring specialized statistical methods.

-In recent decades, interval-censored data modeling has been a subject of intense research from methodological, theoretical, and applied perspectives (\citealt{geer,huang, bio, kosorok}).
-Recently, the first machine learning contributions appeared in the literature as specific smoothing random forest algorithms (\cite{kosorok}), a more classical tree ensemble random forest (\cite{10.1093/biostatistics/kxz025}) or the first methodology tackling interval-censoring based on kernel machines (\cite{travis2021kernel}).
-Notably, to the best of our knowledge, deep learning algorithms is missing in this setting, despite the recent progress this field has had during the last years with right-censored outcomes (\cite{rindt2022survival}), in estimating the conditional survival function (\cite{zhong2021deep, lee2018deephit, steingrimsson2020deep}) or the conditional quantiles (\cite{jia2022deep}).
+Recently, the first machine learning contributions appeared in the literature, such as specific smoothing random forest algorithms \citep{kosorok}, a more classical tree ensemble random forest \citep{10.1093/biostatistics/kxz025}, gradient boosting \citep{ensembles}, or the first methodology tackling interval-censoring based on kernel machines \citep{travis2021kernel}.
+Notably, deep learning algorithms are scarce in this setting \citep{sun2023neural} and inexistent in the high-dimensional case, despite the recent progress survival analysis has undergone during the last years with right-censored outcomes \citep{zhong2021deep, lee2018deephit, steingrimsson2020deep,rindt2022survival,jia2022deep}.

-Despite the progress achieved, further research on developing non-linear regression models to handle general dependence relationships between predictors and time events is needed.
-Also, model complexity ought to be reduced through simultaneous variable selection.
-The first contributions in the mentioned direction have recently appeared in both areas (\citealt{pmid31588157,lassox}), but in the context of classical Cox models arbitrary relations of dependence are not addressed.

-In order to address this challenge, linear penalized regression models constitute the primary benchmark for simultaneously predictive tasks and variable selection.
-In this context, the Lasso (Least Absolute Shrinkage and Screening Operator) is maybe the most popular method in the literature (\citep{originalasso,tibcox}).
-However, despite its wide use by practitioners, their behavior can be suboptimal in several situations, especially in scenarios involving dependence among predictors (\citep{buhlm,bertsimas2020sparse,https://doi.org/10.1111/insr.12469}).

-Given the need to expand the Lasso models to other settings, multiple extensions of Lasso have been proposed in the literature, together with other penalized regression or variable selection models that combine penalty functions of convex and non-convex nature such as SCAD or, more recently, with the $\ell_0$ norm.
-In the last case, the advances in integer programming \citep{bertsimas2016best} and gradient-based optimization \citep{hazimeh2020fast,bertsimas2020sparse} may lead to new directions for efficient variable selection in large and high dimensional data.

-Adopting these penalized regression methods for more general dependence relations between predictors and responses is more limited.
-Advances in additive models (GAM) \citep{huang2010variable} or the new neural network with feature sparsity LassoNet are noteworthy \citep{lassonet}.

-This paper aims to exploit the advantages of the new LassoNet in interval-censoring mechanisms to tackle non-linear regression of time outcomes for the first occasion in statistical literature.
-All while keeping the interpretability advantages of the classical Cox model, which enables representation of individual predictors' risk in terms of hazard functions.